agaskrobot/web3-plugin-ipfs/README.md

 #### `listEvents`

- `listEvents`, is used to retrieve and list events from a Smart Contract on the blockchain.
+ `listEvents` is used to retrieve and list events from a Smart Contract on the blockchain.

 ```typescript
 	async listEvents(address: Address): Promise<(string | EventLog)[]> {